Early voting continues to soar as Texas passes total turnout from 2016

-Nationwide, the number of Americans who have voted early passed 85 million, according to tracking by the nonpartisan U.S. Elections Project, exceeding 60 percent of the total turnout from the last election and essentially guaranteeing that Nov.
+Nationwide, the number of Americans who have voted early has passed 86 million, according to tracking by the nonpartisan U.S. Elections Project, exceeding 60 percent of the total turnout from the last election and essentially guaranteeing that Nov.
 3 will mark the first election in U.S. history in which the majority of ballots will be cast before Election Day.
-If the trends continue, the country will be on pace to exceed 100 million votes before Tuesday.
+If the trend continue, the country could be on pace to exceed 100 million votes before Tuesday.

 “The early returns, driven by mail ballots primarily, are incredible and are aligned with the historic interest in this election,” said Amber McReynolds, a former Denver elections director and head of the nonprofit National Vote At Home Institute.
 “I believe most ballots by far will be cast before Election Day, with mail ballots making up the majority of votes this year.”